taotsi/DroneWorld/README.md

 ## How to build

-Put this repo beside Airsim dir, not inside.
+Put this repo beside the Airsim directory, not inside!
 Right-click the solution in vs2017 solution explorer, click "Add", find the .vcxproj file for this project and add it.
 Right-click this project in vs2017 solution explorer, click "Build".
 Remember to build this project(as well as the whole solution) in x64 mode.

 ## How to run

 First you have to run an Airsim programe, download one from [here](https://github.com/Microsoft/AirSim/releases).
 Then run the built DroneWorld.exe and the python script in py_client/.

+## How to checkout the code

+For start, see for all the code inside `Begin()` and `Update()` in each classes.
+Most work is done in various component classes, checkout them and go to `Begin()` and `Update()` first.
+Then you'll know what to look at next.
+The code is a mess, sorry~

 ## Python Client